alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 ### A. In `test_game.py` modify `test_do_pet_cheerful_dragon()`

-In this section we'll modify the `test_do_pet_cheerful_dragon()` test to add the `"treasure"` key to the single dictionary in `MOODS`, and a tuple containing two numbers (the minimum and maximum possible treasure) as the value.
+In this section we'll modify the `test_do_pet_cheerful_dragon()` test to add the `"treasure"` key to the single dictionary in `DRAGONS`, and a tuple containing two numbers (the minimum and maximum possible treasure) as the value.

 Then we'll need to check that the number if gems in the player's inventory was